apptentive/apptentive-ios/README.md

     ATConnect *connection = [ATConnect sharedConnection];
     connection.apiKey = kApptentiveAPIKey;
-    connection.appID = kApptentiveAppID;

     [connection presentFeedbackControllerFromViewController:self];

-Where _kApptentiveAPIKey_ is an _NSString_ containing your API key and _kApptentiveAppID_ is an _NSString_ containing your application's id.
+Where _kApptentiveAPIKey_ is an _NSString_ containing your API key.

 Easy!